 Multiple Payment options:

 Help your debtors to make the payments as seamlessly as possible.
 Offer them a wide array of payment options such as credit cards, debit cards, corporate purchasing cards etc. This helps the customer save time and resources as they don’t have to deal with physical paperwork and offers the convenience to make payments from the comfort of their home through a secure network connection.

 Use Artificial Intelligence:

 Technology has transformed every sector and debt collection industry should also leverage its benefits.
 Modern conversation tools available today such as Artificial Intelligence, chatbots and self-service technology has provided the much-needed makeover to the collection process.
 This technology helps lenders to reach out to people via channels that are more conducive to a conversation.
-Agents have better chances to negotiate the debt recovery via such friendly channels as opposed to threatening phone calls and result in higher repayments.
+Agents have better chances to mitigate challenges in loan recovery via such friendly channels as opposed to threatening phone calls and result in higher repayments.

 The collection industry as a whole is in dire need of innovations to recover bad loans and improve the inefficiencies in the system.
 The above steps will help debt collection agents to deal with debt recovery in a better manner, streamline operations as well as adopt a customer-centric approach to the whole process!